A guide to the nutritional needs of a Pomeranian

 How to keep your Pomeranian’s coat healthy?

 Pomeranians have a thick double coat and a proclivity for issues related to the skin and coat, like alopecia.
 Therefore, they need double the protection.
 It is very important to feed your Pom a diet full of ingredients that actually help in protecting and maintaining their coat.
 Ingredients such as chicken, eggs, sweet potato, carrot, spinach, flaxseeds, etc. should be part of their daily meal to keep the fur soft and shiny.
 Plus, bone broths are full of collagen, which is an elixir for the coat.
-Adding some bone broth to a Pom’s meals can really help with skin and coat maintenance.
+Adding some BLEP bone broth for dogs to a Pom’s meals can really help with skin and coat maintenance.
+They are packed with collagen and contain zero sugar, salt or spices.

 Apart from that, regular grooming also helps in detangling the hair, stimulating hair follicles, and keeping the hair from getting matted.
 Many pet parents routinely shorten their Pomeranian’s coat to keep it manageable.